wayne-xyz/DPportal/README.md

 ## Update Log
+- 2024/11/13
+    - update the statistics page time to be weekly update.
+    - Performance each update task for history data ,from 2024/10 to 2020/10 of nicfi
+    - update the tif export size function, update the rules for the export size.
+        -  Size options for exporting images:
+        -  1. For areas < 1 ha: Export a 3 ha square region centered on feature
+        -  2. For areas 1-4 ha: Export a 5 ha square region centered on feature
+        -  3. For areas 4-10 ha: Export a region 3x the area centered on feature
+        -  4. For areas >= 10 ha: Export using the actual feature bounds

 - 2024/11/02
     - after tried the F1 instance, it still has the problem of the memory limit, exceed the 384, so switch back to F2